 Duck-like lips appear due to the over-injection of filler.
 This happens when the practitioner does not consider the natural colour of your lips and overfills the material.
 It is a common issue and gives an unnatural look.

 Inexperienced injection techniques lead to uneven filling.
 This gives your lip an uneven and asymmetrical shape, where one side looks more prominent than the other.
-Uneven lips tell that the ip filler has gone wrong.
+Uneven lips are the sign of botched lip filler.

 When the quality of the filling material is compromised or injected via improper technique, it clumps together into your lips rather than dispersing equally.
 The clumping forms lumps or nodules, which makes your lips look bumpy.